How to incentivise your staff without money

 However:

-• If staff get used to receiving a bonus/cash reward then this can lose its novelty factor and become an expected perk.
+• Often, staff can get used to receiving a bonus/cash reward which can then lose its novelty factor and become an expected perk.

 • It could be seen as a ‘non-memorable’ reward or motivator.